Why not in my backyard? Why? Not in my backyard!

-NIMBYism is seen as a negative, the selfish not in my back yard reaction of residents to any significant changes proposed for their neighbourhood.
+NIMBYism is seen as a negative, a selfish not-in-my-backyard reaction by residents to any significant changes proposed for their neighbourhood.
 But is that always justified?
 It depends on who you ask.

 Certainly slamming NIMBYs makes for